Fiscal announcements by State and Territory as a consequence of COVID-19 health crisis.

 Industry and financial support

-$250 million community and jobs fund supporting sports, arts, not for profits, other sectors facing potential collapse and loss of jobs
+$250m community and jobs fund supporting sports, arts, not-for-profits, and other sectors facing potential collapse and loss of jobs

 Top priorities of these funds is the ongoing survival of entities and minimising job losses.
 Not for expansion opportunities at this stage.Queries and submissions should be sent via email@example.com and firstname.lastname@example.org.